ivan-kleshnin/unredux/README.md

 1. Without frameworks
 2. Without an expected boilerplate

-We will write our own set of helpers from scratch bit by bit.
-So here it's strongly recommended to elaborate examples sequentially.
+We will write our own set of helpers from scratch step by step.
+So I encourage you to elaborate examples sequentially.

 ## Motivation